 The Sites web part showcases sites on a page.
 You can select specific sites to show, or have sites show dynamically based on a hub site association or on a user's frequently used sites.

-Note: Sites web part is not available in SharePoint Server 2019.
+Note: The Sites web part is not available in SharePoint Server 2019.

 The Spacer web part allows you to control vertical space on your page.